How Many Hours Can a Minor Work? Scheduling Guide [2026]

 Key points:

-Looking for tools to manage minor employee compliance?
-ShiftFlow’s time tracking monitors daily and weekly hours to prevent violations, digital timesheets maintain required records for labor inspections, and workforce insights help you audit minor employment practices and avoid costly penalties.
+Looking for tools to schedule minors compliantly?
+ShiftFlowâs time tracking monitors daily and weekly hours and flags when minors approach legal limits, digital timesheets maintain the records required for labor inspections, and workforce insights help you audit minor scheduling practices before violations occur.

 Sources

-- U.S. Department of Labor – Youth Employment and Child Labor
+- U.S. Department of Labor â Youth Employment and Child Labor

-- U.S. Department of Labor – FLSA Child Labor Rules
+- U.S. Department of Labor â FLSA Child Labor Rules

-- National Conference of State Legislatures – Labor and Employment Laws
+- National Conference of State Legislatures â Labor and Employment Laws

-- State Labor Agencies – Various state-specific child labor law resources
+- State Labor Agencies â Various state-specific child labor law resources

 Further Reading

-- Compliance Management System – Building a youth employment compliance framework
+- HR Compliance Checklist â Building a youth employment compliance framework

 Frequently Asked Questions